Overview

 Wildlife & Birdwatching

 For keen birdwatchers, the headland forms part of a larger migratory corridor, making spring and autumn excellent times for spotting passage birds.
-Bring binoculars and a field guide to make the most of the diverse avian life.
+The dry heath supports juniper, bearberry and crowberry, while wet areas nurture blunt-flowered rush and three species of sundew.
+The rare marsh helleborine orchid adds a splash of colour in late summer.
+Bring binoculars and a field guide to make the most of the diverse avian life and botanical interest.

 Walking Details & Waymarkers

 The Erris Head Loop Walk follows an old earth bank that circles the headland.
-The route is well‑marked with black way‑marker posts topped by purple arrows, a system used on many Wild Atlantic Way trails.
-The total ascent is modest – about 528 ft (160 m) – but the ground can become boggy after rain, so sturdy waterproof boots are advisable.
+The route is well-marked with way-marker posts.
+The total ascent is modest, but the ground can become boggy after rain, so sturdy waterproof boots are advisable.

 A short wooden footbridge spans a small stream early in the walk, and a few stiles give access across fenced fields.
-Mid‑way, a viewpoint offers a clear sight of Eagle Island and its lighthouse.
-Near the top, the WWII watchtower and the faded ‘ÉIRE 62’ sign provide a historic backdrop for photos.
+Mid-way, a viewpoint offers a clear sight of Eagle Island and its lighthouse.
+The combination of Atlantic light, dramatic cliffs and wildlife makes the headland a rewarding destination for photographers and nature lovers alike.

 Seasonal Highlights